Self care 🙂

 Get in touch

-If you’d like to get in touch with us to find out more about the service and how it can help, please call us on 01483 568 269, or email firstname.lastname@example.org
+If you’d like to get in touch with us to find out more about the service and how we can help, please call us on 01483 568 269, or email [email protected]

 If they know you’re a young carer they can make sure you get the right support and help.
-They can also offer things like flexible appointments and text reminders for appointments.
-Surrey NHS has a simple leaflet for you to fill out and hand to your doctor or the surgery reception, to let them know – GP Young Carers Registration Form 2019.
+They can also offer things like flexible appointments, free flu jabs, and text reminders for appointments.
+Surrey NHS has a simple leaflet for you to fill out and hand to your doctor or the surgery reception, to let them know – Young Carers GP Registration Form.

-Our young carers have contributed some ideas to help you when things are getting a bit much at home.
+Our young carers shared some ideas to help when things are getting a bit much at home.